bazinga94/RecipeApp/README.md

 Time was also spent researching SwiftUI, and design caching logic from scratch.

----

 ## Trade-offs and Decisions

+- **Caching**: Features like expiration (removing outdated files from disk) and download cancellation (handling duplicate requests or canceling ongoing downloads) were not included.
+These would be important to add for better stability and scalability in a more complex production app.
+- **Design system**: If there were a defined design system, I would have set up shared styles and components like fonts, colors, and common views.
+For this project,  I kept things simple and handled them inline.
 - **Error handling**: Just used `print` for error cases.
 In a production setting, I would log and categorize errors properly.
 - **Detail view**: Current version only shows Site and YouTube link.
-With more time, I could embed the video or show full recipe information.
+With more time, I could embed the video or show full recipe information for better usability.
-- **Caching**: Features like expiration (removing outdated files from disk) and download cancellation (handling duplicate requests or canceling ongoing downloads) were not included.
-These would be important to add for better stability and scalability in a more complex production app.

 Initially considered but not implemented
 - **Pagination and prefetching**: Considered but not implemented due to the small dataset and endpoints don't support pagination.
 - **Search optimization**: Did not use debouncing (Combine) since we do not call api during search.

----

 ## Weakest Part of the Project